Foxes Lair

 Mature web with spiderlings

-In late spring, the sub-adult females leave the nest, and are followed later by the males.
+In late spring, sub-adult females leave the nest followed later by the males.
 These spiders then establish solitary webs, and will eat any intruders, with the temporary exception of males for mating.

-Until this autumn, I have wondered where these solitary webs were.
+Until this autumn, I wondered where these solitary webs were.

-If you look closely on sheoak needles, you may see a miserable little web that ends in a thin conical retreat of silk and insect bits.
+If you look closely on sheoak needles, you may see a miserable little web, which ends in a narrow conical retreat of silk and insect remains

 It took me a long time to coax one out with tasty flies and moths.
-They are small (about 5mm) lovely spiders that are covered with white hairs to help them cope with hot dry weather.
+They are small (about 5mm) spiders, which are covered with white hairs to help them cope with hot dry weather.

 Bird dropping Spider